 Your sending domain

 This is indicated below by “yourcompany.com”.
 This will have your domain listed.
-If you’d like to change domains, just contact Adam ([email protected]) and we’ll set up new records for you.
+If you’d like to change domains, you can do so in the account settings.

 A verify records button